Acorns Review: A Simple Way to Help Your Savings Grow

 What’s included In an Acorns investment portfolio?

 This will depend on which sort of portfolio you choose from Acorns’ options.
-There are five basic core portfolios that vary depending on your tolerance for risk and the strategy you want to use for investing:
+There are five basic core portfolios that vary depending on your risk tolerance and investment strategy.

 • Conservative